raspberry pi 5 infos

 Pricing

-As the cheapest Raspberry Pi 5 comes with 4 GB, it will be more expensive to get one, but it’s in the same price range as the Raspberry Pi 4 for similar memory.
+The cheapest Raspberry Pi 5 is slightly more expensive than the previous models, but it’s in the same price range as the Raspberry Pi 4 for similar memory.

 The official price of Raspberry Pi models on their release date has been pretty consistent over the years, with model B being around $35 and model A around $25.
 It won’t be possible to get a Raspberry Pi 5 at this price.